 Robert Louis Stevenson probably would have approved o’ the “pirate voice.”
 After all, he based Long John Silver on the poet William Ernest Henley, a West Country native.
 In fact, England’s West Country was home to more than a few famous buccaneers, including Blackbeard.
 Maybe pirates really did talk that way.
 I can’t say for sure, but I’ll leave ye with this: British linguist David Crystal has made his life’s work studyin’ the way English people spoke in the Early Modern period.
 Take a listen’ to Crystal’s son Ben talkin’ with an Elizabethan English accent.
 Sound familiar?
 Maybe back then, every day was Talk Like a Pirate Day.

 So, are ye ready to talk like a pirate?
-Be ye a landlubber or an ol’ salt, ye can practice yer pirate voice with these movies from that Alachua County Library District catalogue.
+Be ye a landlubber or an ol’ salt, ye can practice yer pirate voice with these books for little lads and lassies from the Alachua County Library District catalog.

 by